emese-meder/Java-Christmas-Tasks/README.md

 (Note that for this the divisibleBy method had to be changed to static).

-The test class was created to be public.
+The Tests class was created to be public.

 Within the Tests class, all individual tests were defined to be in the tests category using the @Test notataion (org.junit.Test was imported)